embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

-# Keycloak Workshop for Step Up with MFA Biometrics Authentication (Passkeys)
+# Keycloak Workshop for Step Up with MFA Biometrics Authentication (Passkeys) and Passwordless login

 This repository contains a PoC implemented with [Keycloak](https://www.keycloak.org/) on demostrating how to apply Step Up for Web Apps and APIs with Biometrics Authentication, in this case, [Passkeys](https://fidoalliance.org/passkeys).
 I've also added the demonstration of a full **passwordless** experience with Passkey.
 Based on [FIDO Alliance](https://fidoalliance.org) and W3C standards, Passkeys replace passwords with cryptographic key pairs.
 Passkeys are: Strong credentials, Safe from server leaks and Safe from phishing.